ArtiomTkachuk1/videostream2.0/README.md

 ## run

 install node.js
-Write
+In console in project folder write:
 ### node server.js
-in console in project folder

 ## TO DO FAST
 0. use express for server